Special Interest Groups

 The group encourages members to share their own research, suggest readings, and engage in open, accessible discussions.
 Whether you are looking to deepen your understanding of regulatory concepts or simply want to stay connected to current thinking in the field, the Research SIG offers a valuable opportunity for continuous learning and professional development.

-The Risk Special Interest Group continues to grow, providing a vibrant and inclusive forum for discussing any and all aspects of risk management within the regulatory world.
-Meeting quarterly and sharing good practice throughout the year, this group is co-chaired by Paul White (Senior Manager Risk and Intelligence, Ofqual), and James Walker (Regulatory Manager, British Association for Counselling and Psychotherapy).
+• This group provides a forum for discussing any and all aspects of risk management within the regulatory world.
+Members of the group have recently explored implementing systems effectively, balancing simplicity with functionality, improving reporting approaches, and considering why agile governance matters.
+This group is co-chaired by Paul White (Senior Manager Risk and Intelligence, Ofqual), and James Walker (Regulatory Manager, British Association for Counselling and Psychotherapy).

 If you are a leader in a people role, or have an interest in hearing from others about how we can help shape the regulatory profession, join this popular group which meets quarterly and is chaired by Meg Matthews (Head of Development & Effectiveness, Office for Students), and Nadiya Rahman (Equity, Diversity & Inclusion Manager, Care Quality Commission).